The first month of the autumn,

 Heat index

-In March, the average heat index is appraised at an extremely hot 42°C (107.6°F).
-Take special precautions - heat exhaustion and heat cramps are expected.
-Heatstroke may occur with lengthy activity.
+In March, the average heat index is calculated to be an extremely hot 42°C (107.6°F).
+Adopt extra preventive measures, the occurrence of heat cramps and heat exhaustion is likely.
+Heatstroke may follow extended activity.

 Humidity

-March is the most humid month in Manaus, with an average relative humidity of 88%.
+The most humid month is March, with an average relative humidity of 88%.

 Rainfall